pydata/xarray/doc/data-structures.rst

 xray uses ``dims`` and ``coords`` to enable its core metadata aware operations.
 Dimensions provide names that xray uses instead of the ``axis`` argument found in many numpy functions.
-Coordinates (particularly "index coordinates") enable fast label based indexing and alignment, building on the functionality of the ``index`` found on a pandas :py:class:`~pandas.DataFrame` or :py:class:`~pandas.Series`.
+Coordinates enable fast label based indexing and alignment, building on the functionality of the ``index`` found on a pandas :py:class:`~pandas.DataFrame` or :py:class:`~pandas.Series`.

 DataArray objects also can have a ``name`` and can hold arbitrary metadata in the form of their ``attrs`` property (an ordered dictionary).
 Names and